meteor/meteor/content/routing.md

 In a traditional web application stack, where the server renders HTML one page at a time, the URL is the fundamental entry point for the user to access the application.
 Users navigate an application by clicking through URLs, which are sent to the server via HTTP, and the server responds appropriately via a server-side router.

 In contrast, Meteor operates on the principle of _data on the wire_, where the server doesn’t think in terms of URLs or HTML pages.
 The client application communicates with the server over DDP.
-Typically as an application loads, it boots up with a series of _subscriptions_ which fetch the data required to render the application.
-As the user interacts with the application, different subscriptions may load, but there’s no technical need for URLs to be involved in this process.
+Typically as an application loads, it initializes a series of _subscriptions_ which fetch the data required to render the application.
+As the user interacts with the application, different subscriptions may load, but there’s no technical need for URLs to be involved in this process - you could easily have a Meteor app where the URL never changes.

 However, most of the user-facing features of URLs listed above are still relevant for typical Meteor applications.
-Now that the server is not URL-driven, the URL just becomes a useful representation of the client-side state the user is currently looking at.
+Since the server is not URL-driven, the URL just becomes a useful representation of the client-side state the user is currently looking at.
 However, unlike in a server-rendered application, it does not need to describe the entirety of the user’s current state; it simply needs to contain the parts that you want to be linkable.
 For example, the URL should contain any search filters applied on a page, but not necessarily the state of a dropdown menu or popup.

 <h2 id="flow-router">Using Flow Router</h2>